subbubana/Xoriant-internship-task/README.md

 2. **Item Normalization**: The `LLMAgent` fetches `valid_items` from `openapi.json`, and the system prompt defines normalization rules (e.g., `"tshirt"` → `"tshirts"`, `"pantis"` → `"pantis"`).
 Invalid items trigger error messages (Task 2).
 3. **Multi-Item Handling**: The system prompt and LangGraph workflow support multiple `update_inventory_tool` calls for valid items, with combined error messages for invalid items (Task 3).
 4. **Inventory Summarization**: `get_inventory_tool` fetches current counts, and `update_inventory_tool` returns updated counts for HTTP 200 responses, formatted by the LLM (Task 4).

+## Future Considerations
+- **Percentage Changes**: The current system rejects relative quantities (e.g., “sell half of pants”) per the rule-based prompt.
+To handle percentage changes (e.g., “reduce tshirts by 50%”), a new tool could be added to `mcp_tools.py` (e.g., `update_inventory_by_percentage`) that uses `get_inventory_tool` to fetch the current count, calculates the percentage change, and calls `update_inventory_tool` with the exact integer.
+For example, “reduce tshirts by 50%” (current: 20 tshirts) would calculate `change=-10` and invoke `update_inventory_tool(item="tshirts", change=-10)`.
+This ensures accuracy and aligns with Task 1’s requirement for exact quantities.
+- **Human-in-the-Loop Chatbot**: The current system implements a single-turn chatbot due to the in-memory datastore’s volatility (resets on restart).
+With a persistent database (e.g., PostgreSQL), a multi-turn chatbot could be implemented by storing conversation history and inventory state.
+A human-in-the-loop mechanism could allow users to confirm actions (e.g., “Confirm adding 5 jackets?”) or correct errors, enhancing interaction.
+This would leverage LangGraph’s stateful workflow in `main.py` to maintain context across turns, enabling lively and persistent interactions.